dkniffin/swackets/README.md

-# swackets package
+# Swackets

-Empowers your brackets with colors.
+Empowers your brackets with colours.

 [Highly experimental currently supports .js only and potential performance issues for long files]